Factbox: Loopholes in Indian banks' systems were flagged, but not fixed

 Many of these loopholes are only now being closed after the PNB case.

-Here are details from a series of“confidential” letters from the RBI to the top management at banks, flagging loopholes and recommending solutions:
+Here are details from a series of “confidential” letters from the RBI to the top management at banks, flagging loopholes and recommending solutions:

 JULY-AUGUST 2016:

-** On July 22, 2016, the day when state-run Union Bank of India reported a cyber breach, the RBI sent an email to all banks asking them to strengthen controls over payment instructions sent to other banks, and to reconcile their nostro accounts - accounts held in foreign currency at another bank overseas - on a“real time/near real time basis so that any abnormality is noticed immediately”.
+** On July 22, 2016, the day when state-run Union Bank of India reported a cyber breach, the RBI sent an email to all banks asking them to strengthen controls over payment instructions sent to other banks, and to reconcile their nostro accounts - accounts held in foreign currency at another bank overseas - on a “real time/near real time basis so that any abnormality is noticed immediately”.

 ** On Aug.
-3, 2016, the RBI sent a letter to banks reminding them about the July letter and asking them to immediately get their SWIFT system“comprehensively audited”, according to the letter reviewed by Reuters.
+3, 2016, the RBI sent a letter to banks reminding them about the July letter and asking them to immediately get their SWIFT system “comprehensively audited”, according to the letter reviewed by Reuters.

-** It also detailed a set of“best practices” in an annex to the August letter.
+** It also detailed a set of “best practices” in an annex to the August letter.

 ** On Nov.
-25, 2016, the RBI sent another letter to banks saying it had found several“common deficiencies” in the way banks were using SWIFT, according to a copy reviewed by Reuters.
+25, 2016, the RBI sent another letter to banks saying it had found several “common deficiencies” in the way banks were using SWIFT, according to a copy reviewed by Reuters.

 ** In the letter, the RBI said a decentralised set up for SWIFT at several banks meant that as many as 1,000 users per bank in some cases had access to SWIFT.
-It warned this increased the probability of“compromise of credentials which in turn exposed the bank to heightened risk of fraudulent activities as well as potential malware attack”.
+It warned this increased the probability of “compromise of credentials which in turn exposed the bank to heightened risk of fraudulent activities as well as potential malware attack”.

 ** The letter also criticised banks for not having robust oversight despite having a decentralised SWIFT system, and in particular flagged the access being given to junior officials.

-** The RBI had also highlighted a lack of“straight through processing”, or a connection between most banks’ core accounting software with the SWIFT system - one of the main issues blamed for the alleged Punjab National Bank fraud.
+** The RBI had also highlighted a lack of “straight through processing”, or a connection between most banks’ core accounting software with the SWIFT system - one of the main issues blamed for the alleged Punjab National Bank fraud.

 ** The RBI said there was no mechanism at most banks to verify whether every outward SWIFT message related to trade finance had a corresponding underlying letter of credit, and thus check if a letter of credit was being fraudulently issued.